Inlic/game-forum/readme.md

+# Hackathon Project Game Forum

+# About

+This was a Hackathon project I worked on with fellow Codeworks students Nehemiah Boone, Samuel Taylor, Kyle Bennion, Jake Carpenter.
+The idea behind the Hackathon was to create an application where users could post and comment on posts.
+Auth0 was not a required component, but our team felt strongly about adding it in as part of the project.
+Since we all shared a passion for mmo-gaming we decided to create a game-forum where users could talk about different topics related to mmos.
+This project utilized the Model View Controller application design pattern with Models for posts and comments.
+This application was written using vanilla Javascript, HTML, and CSS.
+We utilized node.js, express, and mongoDB for the back end.

 # Auth0 Server Setup

 This template is designed to help kickstart a project that utilizes <a href="https://auth0.com/" target="_blank">Auth0.</a> The bulk of the structure has been setup and requires a few pieces of configuration.